§52.1. Integrated case management; service integration of various social service programs

 the team to make model change as appropriate.

-delivered in a coordinated and seamless manner to provide client-oriented services, increase
+manner to provide client-oriented services, increase early intervention and prevention

-early intervention and prevention opportunities, improve client outcomes, and establish
+opportunities, improve outcomes, and establish provider accountability through performance

-provider accountability through performance measures.
+measures.
 Service integration includes:

-(c) Flexible use of funding among the offices and, if applicable, departments and
+(c) Flexible use of funding among the departments to ensure that the client receives

 services for which he is eligible.